 A favourite in any herb garden, rosemary is an easy to grow, evergreen shrub.
 Low maintenance due to their little need for pruning, if you do need to prune out any damaged, diseased or dead shoots it’s best to carry this out in mid to late spring.

-To maximise the amount of fruit grown on your beloved fruit trees, prune them around July.
-These include apple, pear, peach and cherry trees.
-Pruning by shortening the lead shoot and cutting back the sideshoots will increase the air circulation of the plant and decreases the amount of water that the tree needs, so more of the water can be utilised by the tree to develop fruits.
+Finally, to maximise the amount of fruit grown on your beloved fruit trees, prune them around July.
+These include apple, pear, peach as well as cherry trees.
+Pruning by shortening the lead shoot and cutting back the sideshoots will increase the air circulation of the plant.
+It will also decrease the amount of water that the tree needs, so more of the water can be utilised by the tree to develop fruits.

-By being prepared and pruning with these tips in mind, you’ll be sure to have flowers galore with plenty of new growth next season.
+So, by spring and summer pruning with these tips in mind, you’ll be sure to have flowers galore with plenty of new growth next season.